splicebox/eXAlu/README.md

 ```

 ### Mutagenesis
-To show the effects that sequence mutations have on the model's prediction, we developed a mutagenesis plotting program.
-Within an *Alu* sequence and its 25 bp surrounding context regions, it mutates each base into each of the three alternate bases, then plots the difference in scores between the mutated and original sequences.
+The mutagenesis module creates visualizations showing the effects that sequence mutations have on the model's prediction, along with annotation of peaks and, optionally, landmarks such as exon and repeat boundaries.
+It supports two types of mutations: single nucleotide changes and small block deletions (k=1..20 bp).
+For single nucleotide changes, within an *Alu* sequence and its 350 bp surrounding context regions, it mutates each base into each of the three alternate bases, plotting the difference in scores between the mutated and original sequences.
+For k bp block deletions, it deletes the k bp segment starting at that position.
+Annotations of exon boundaries, if specified, are marked with red vertical bars, and *Alu* boundaries with black vertical bars.
 Lastly, positive and negative peaks are determined with a sliding window algorithm.
+Note that the peak detection algorithm has been calibrated for single base substitutions and small deletions (k<=20 bp) and may not be suitable for larger blocks.

 ```
 python mutagenesis.py [-h] {bed,fasta} ...